dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 		msrc: 'path/to/small-image.jpg', // small image placeholder,
 						// main (large) image loads on top of it,
 						// if you skip this parameter - grey rectangle will be displayed,
-						// try to use this property only when small image was loaded before
+						// try to define this property only when small image was loaded before

 		title: 'Image Caption'  // used by Default PhotoSwipe UI
 								// if you skip it, there won't be any caption